dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 ```
 HAL_StatusTypeDef HAL_UART_Receive_IT(UART_HandleTypeDef *huart, uint8_t *pData, uint16_t Size)
 ```
 `huart` is the device handle that was generated automatically in `main.c`, `pData` is an array of `unsigned char` where received data is stored, and `Size` is the number of bytes you want to receive.
-Obviously, the `pData` array should be bigger than `Size`, otherwise buffer overflow may occur.
+Obviously, the size of `pData` array should be bigger than `Size`, otherwise buffer overflow may occur.

 Once this function is called, the corresponding callback/ISR will fire when `Size` number of bytes have been received, and they'll be stored in the `pData` buffer.